tjshiu/Computer-Science-Topics/React/README.md

 ## componentDidUpdate

 `componentDidUpdate` can do the same stuff as `componentDidMount`.
 We can make changes after the component updates.

 __Most Common Use Case:__ Updating the DOM in response to prop or state changes.

 __Can call setState:__ Yes.

+## componentWillUnmount

+This is any last minute requests before the component goes away.
+Here we can cancel any outgoing network requests, or remove all event listeners associated with the component.
+Basically, clean up anything to do that solely involves the component in questions.

+__Most Common Use Case:__ Cleaning up any leftover debris from your component.

+__Can call setState:__ No.